r23/MyOOS/wordpress/wp-content/plugins/seo-by-rank-math/readme.txt

 13. Rank Math SEO Comes with 15+ FREE modules.

 == Changelog ==

+= 1.0.81.1 [Jan 27, 2022] =
+* Fixed: [Variable dropdown](https://rankmath.com/kb/variables-in-seo-title-description/) was not working with the WordPress v5.9
+* Fixed: [SEO Panel](https://rankmath.com/blog/divi-seo/) was not appearing on Divi's frontend editor for WordPress v5.9
+* Fixed: PHP warnings for various non-arrays on some setups
+* Fixed: Wrong changelog link in the [Update email](https://rankmath.com/kb/version-control/#update-notification-email)

 = 1.0.81 [Jan 26, 2022] =
 * Added: [HUGE!]
 [Introducing IndexNow integration](https://rankmath.com/kb/how-to-use-indexnow/).
 We have replaced the old Bing Instant Indexing API with the latest IndexNow API.
 This new API also supports Yandex